Hand in Hand braves ‘insecurity, hazardous weather’ to transform lives: report

 By the numbers

-Such high levels of increased mobility, confidence and household decision making among women were no coincidence, noted the report.
-From the “design and delivery of activities… the selection of beneficiaries… and the training provided, to the monitoring of progress and the gender sensitisation undertaken by community members”, women’s economic empowerment was at the programme’s core.
-“The project was also successful in how it changed men’s attitudes to women, with male participants remarking that they feel more comfortable in supporting women to participate in the workforce and access markets,” it continued.
+Such high levels of increased mobility, confidence and household decision making among members were no coincidence, noted the report.
+From the “design and delivery of activities… the selection of beneficiaries… and the training provided, to the monitoring of progress and the sensitisation undertaken by community members”, these outcomes were the programme’s core.
+“The project was also successful in how it changed attitudes, with male participants remarking that they feel more comfortable in supporting women to participate in the workforce and access markets,” it continued.

 “Men are more optimistic about women after Hand in Hand’s project.
-They used to think we were weak as humans, but after the project their thoughts have been changed positively.” -Woman member, Balkhab District “There are a lot of changes.
-In the past women couldn’t leave the home or go to the market, but now it’s a good situation for women.” -Male member, Gosfandi District
+They used to think we were weak as humans, but after the project their thoughts have been changed positively.” – Project member, Balkhab District

 Hand in Hand “continually used learning to improve project delivery,” said the report.
 This was particularly true in two instances.